Posted: 10/27/16 | October 27th, 2016

 The Joys of Travel, by Thomas Swick

-Veteran travel writer Thomas Swick (who I also interview in my travel writing course) writes about “the seven joys of travel” through a series of personal essays that detail the author’s experiences visiting destinations across the globe, including Munich, Bangkok, Sicily, Iowa, and Key West.
+Veteran travel writer Thomas Swick writes about “the seven joys of travel” through a series of personal essays that detail the author’s experiences visiting destinations across the globe, including Munich, Bangkok, Sicily, Iowa, and Key West.
 I dig this book because it talks about the personal journey and meaning travel has for us.
-You can really relate to Swick’s experiences about how travel has changed him.
+As a traveler, it’s easy to relate to Swick’s experiences.

 Encore Provence, by Peter Mayle

 In his follow-up to A Year in Provence, this book contains a series of essays and comments on the changes in the region, thoughts on the popularity of his first book, and a “how to guide” to visiting the area.
 Just as beautifully written as his previous book, I loved how he not only writes in detail on life in the region but also how he provides practical tips on visiting markets, what to buy, and where to eat, and even trashes a food writer for poor reporting of the food scene in the area!
-This is a definite must read (after your read his first book!).
+This is a must-read!

 Getting Stoned with Savages, by J. Maarten Troost